Go to the first, previous, next, last section, table of contents.

 all initializations, zero or otherwise.

-Caution: Future versions of g77
+Caution: Future versions of g77 might disregard this option

 (and its negative form, the default) or interpret it somewhat